CNS-OIST/MultiCompMesher/README.md

 # MultiCompMesher

-This program utilizes and extends the [CGAL 3D mesh generation functionality](https://doc.cgal.org/latest/Mesh_3/index.html) to generate element-labelled multi-component tetrahedral mesh.
+This program utilizes and extends [CGAL 3D mesh generation functionality](https://doc.cgal.org/latest/Mesh_3/index.html) to generate an element-labeled multi-component tetrahedral mesh.

-This program reads a list of watertight boundary surface meshes, and a sign file describing the spatial relationship between each desired component and the boundary meshes, then generates a tetrahedral mesh with each component labelled separately according to the boundaries and the component signs.
+This program reads a list of watertight boundary surface meshes, and a sign file describing the spatial relationship between each desired component and the boundary meshes, then generates a tetrahedral mesh with each component labeled separately according to the boundaries and the component signs.

-This program can not generate tetrahedral mesh from `.swc` morphology data commonly acquired from Light Microscopic (LM) imaging.
+This program can not generate a tetrahedral mesh from `.swc` morphology data commonly acquired from Light Microscopic (LM) imaging.
 For this purpose please visit [https://github.com/CNS-OIST/SWCTetMesher](https://github.com/CNS-OIST/SWCTetMesher).

 # Prerequisite